 "Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

-Selma went public about her MS diagnosis back in 2018 and, since then, has kept fans posted on her progress and various speed bumps along the way.
+Selma went public about her MS diagnosis back in 2018 and, since then, she has kept fans in the loop on her progress and various speed bumps along the way.

-Here’s a look back at her MS journey.
+Here’s a look back at her MS journey so far:

 What is multiple sclerosis, or MS?